Gardens

 How to winterize hydrangeas

-Once you know how to winterize hydrangeas, you can protect your prized shrubs from the elements and enjoy their glorious blooms returning year after year.
+Learning to winterize hydrangeas is important if you want to protect your prized shrubs from the elements and enjoy their glorious blooms year after year.

 Whether you need to winterize your hydrangeas depends on how cold the weather can get where you live.

-'Hydrangeas that are exposed to winter temperatures of no less than 5-10ºF (-15 to -12ºC) do not need winter protection,' explains Chris Link, co-owner of Plant Addicts.
+'Hydrangeas that are exposed to winter temperatures of no less than 5-10ºF do not need winter protection,' explains Chris Link, co-owner of Plant Addicts.

-If, however, you live in a zone where winter temperatures typically dip below this level for prolonged periods, and you are growing hydrangeas, then an element of protection may be required.
+If, however, you live in a zone where winter temperatures typically dip below this level for prolonged periods, and you are growing hydrangeas, then an element of protecting these plants from frost may be required.

-'Hydrangeas that bloom on old wood should be protected in colder climates – zone 6 and below, ' Chris adds.
+'Hydrangeas that bloom on old wood should be protected in colder climates – US hardiness zone 6 and below, ' Chris adds.
 This includes Hydrangea Macophylla – mopheads and lacecaps.

 'Hydrangeas that bloom on new wood, however – which includes Hydrangea paniculata and smooth hydrangeas – generally don't need any additional protection,' Chris advises.